jrandj/redhat/README.md

 1. Identify CPU/memory intensive processes and kill processes

     * A process is a unit for provisioning system resources.
 A process is created in memory in its own address space when a program, application, or command is initiated.
-Processes are organised in a heirarchical fashion.
-Each process has a parent process that spawns it, and may have one or many child processes.
+Processes are organised in a hierarchical fashion.
+Each process has a parent process that spawns it and may have one or many child processes.
 Each process is assigned a unique identification number, known as the Process Identifier (PID).
 When a process completes its lifecycle or is terminated, this event is reported back to its parent process, and all the resources provisioned to it are then freed and the PID is removed.
 Processes spawned at system boot are called daemons.
 Many of these sit in memory and wait for an event to trigger a request to use their services.

     * There are 5 basic process states:
         * Running: The process is being executed by the CPU.